fpluis/whenbot-app/README.md

 # whenbot

 Chatbot that uses WhenHub's API to manage your schedules.
-Entry into the Whenhub hackathon, Best Use of Whenhub API category.
+Entry into the WhenHub Hackathon, "Best Use of Whenhub API" category.

 ## Usage

 The whenbot can be accessed at the url https://studio.whenhub.com/signin/?redirect_url=https://rtomrud.github.io/whenbot-app/.
 After logging in, simply use the chat input to type or speak using the microphone, and whenbot will carry out your orders.
-By asking whenbot for help, it will read the list of available commands.
+By asking WhenBot for help, it will read the list of available commands.

 ## What is it?